 According to police, Yasuo Shishikura, 48, Yusuke Sanaka, 31, and Eiji Kaneko, 50, carried out a plan to kill Takuya Shishikura, the adopted son of Yasuo, for the purpose of collecting payments from life insurance policies taken out in the name of the victim, reports Nikkan Sports (Aug.
 29).

 Early on January 27, the suspects allegedly used unspecified means to cause Takuya, then 23, to fall into the water at Hamakanaya Port.
-They then made his death appear to have been an accident drowning.
+They then made it appear that he drowned accidentally.

 At around 6 a.m. that day, one of the suspects telephoned emergency services to report that Takuya had gone missing.
 The Japan Coast Guard then began searching the area.